dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ![](../../assets/images/longhorn/bench4.png)

-- Note that the above result is generated using SSD the storage disk.
-Spinning disk could produce much lower performance.
+- Note that the above result is generated using SSD as the storage disk.
+Spinning disk could produce much lower performance in comparison to SSD.

 ## Longhorn replica size 2 vs size 3

-- The following graph illustrates the performance output as a result when using Longhorn volume with replica size 2 and replica size 3.
+- The following graph illustrates the performance output as a result of using Longhorn volume with replica size 2 and replica size 3.

 ![](../../assets/images/longhorn/bench1.png)